-We value each pupil for the talents and gifts they each have.
+We value each student for the talents and gifts they each have.
 In terms of academic results, we expect each boy to perform to the best of his ability by using his talents and gifts to the full.

 Our dedicated teaching staff offer every possible support and advice to achieve this aim.
 We expect the boys to take advantage of the many opportunities offered and to involve themselves in activities outside the classroom whether this be on the sporting field, in terms of music, drama, lunchtime clubs, or any of the many other extracurricular activities on offer.